-In MECH304P, students will develop further understanding of the static behaviour of elastic bodies as well as the new area of plasticity.
+This module develops further understanding of the static behaviour of elastic bodies as well as the new area of plasticity.

-The second half of the course covers plasticity theory, extending elastic stress-strain relationships to explore plastic effects and yield criteria.
+The second half of the module covers plasticity theory, extending elastic stress-strain relationships to explore plastic effects and yield criteria.
 Plane strain problems relating to rigid perfectly plastic materials are explored, and limit analysis (both from the perspective of theory and design).

 Upon completion of this module students will be able to:

 - Demonstrate knowledge and understanding of the essential facts, concepts, theories and principles underlying elasticity and plasticity theory, and how the two fields are underpinned by mathematics and physics.

 - Have an appreciation of the wider multidisciplinary context of the underlying theory, including applications of both elasticity and plasticity to engineering design such as aircraft wing design and buckling in aircraft structures.

 - Apply appropriate quantitative science, engineering and mathematical tools to the analysis of problems arising in elastic and plastic material behaviours.

 - Demonstrate creative and innovative ability in the synthesis of theoretical solutions, and linking them to the design of real-world structures.

 - Comprehend the broad picture of the application of elasticity and plasticity theory, and use this to inform an appropriate level of detail in the theoretical descriptions.